VPN Infrastructure Exposed

 Who really runs your VPN -- and what that means for privacy

-All data sourced from public BGP records, Netify server databases, Team Cymru ASN lookups, and national commercial registries.
+All data sourced from public BGP records, Netify server databases, the X4BNet VPN IP reputation list, Team Cymru ASN lookups, and national commercial registries.
 This is a living document that will be updated as research continues.

 The Question